NoNotNotes/Yuubi/NoNotNotes/CMPA/MS1-Arreglo-1.md

 		- **Portal hypertension**:
 			- All the blood returning from the gastrointestinal tract passes through the **portal vein**.
 This blood contains food and drugs and are immediately metabolized in the **liver** before entering circulation through the **hepatic vein** then to the inferior vena cava.
 			- **Tissue scarring** stiffens the liver, **increasing pressure in the portal vein**.
 It is in portal hypertension that fluid escapes the intravascular compartment into the peritoneum— **ascites**.
-			- This also causes blood to back up in gastrointestinal circulation, resulting in **hemorrhoids** and **esophageal varices**, which are fragile and easily rupture; bleeding risks.
+			- This also causes blood to back up in gastrointestinal circulation, resulting in **hemorrhoids** (recto-anal varices) and **esophageal varices**, which are fragile and easily rupture; bleeding risks.
 Combined with impaired production of clotting factors, patients are highly susceptible to hemorrhage.
+			- Blood from GI circulation escapes through collateral vessels due to portal hypertension, forming **prominent distended abdominal veins** (**caput medusae**) and **spider angiomas** (pathognomonic of liver cirrhosis)
+	- **Diagnostic Examination**: the most definitive test for liver cirrhosis is a **liver biopsy**.
+In a liver biopsy, the patient is positioned **supine with a pillow under the right upper quadrant**.
+After the procedure, a common complication is **bleeding**, hence the patient must be positioned **right side-lying with a pillow under the right upper quadrant**.
+This compresses the biopsy site, reducing bleeding.
+		- Additionally, **elevated liver enzymes** (AST, ALT) can show a result of up to three times normal value.
+		- **Imaging**: Ultrasound, MRI, CT Scan
+	- **Management** is symptomatic:
+		-
 ___
 # Sample Questions
 ## Gastrointestinal System